Corgy/Corgy/Proposal.md

 ## Goals and Deliverables

+### Plan to achieve

+Our goal in this project is to implement a parallel Neural Network framework that runs on Apple's devices with iOS and macOS.
+We will explore the parallel ability of the GPU on those devices.
+Due to the limitation of power and computation resources of mobile devices, this framework will mainly focus on the evaluation of trained neural network.

+With this framework, programmers can:

+1. Simplify the process of migrating general neural network model trained by mainstream open-source deeplearning frameworks such as PyTorch and Keras to iOS and macOS devices.
+2. Leverage the power of the GPU computing resources of iOS and macOS devices by utilizing built-in frameworks such as Metal 2.
+3. Make the evaluation of neural network mobile-friendly, such as compress model to reduce application package size, or try to use less energy so the battery can last longer.

+This framework will add support for common layers such as `FullyConnected`, `ReLU`, `Dense`, `MaxPooling`, `AveragePooling`,`Convolution`, `SoftMax` layers.

+We will make a demo application that runs on iPhone as the host app of a popular trained neural network model Tiny YOLO to do object recognition.
+We hope that we can process 5 to 10 images captured by camera on iPhone which is almost realtime.

+### Hope to Achieve

+If we have time, we'll also plan to use Accelarate framework, CPU SIMD API on iOS/macOS, to implement a CPU version.
+Then we will do benchmark comparing the performance of the GPU version and the CPU version.

 ## Platform Choice

 We will choose iOS and macOS as hosting OS.
 Metal 2 framework and Accelarate framework will be used to implementation our framework.
 We will choose Swift as our primary language.

 ## Schedule

+Checkpoint 1: April 18, Checkpoint 1: April 27, Due: May 7

 |Time|Task|Status|
 |---|---|---|